kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 The architecture for this lab involves several key components:

-- **Workspace**: A centralized environment for managing resources, projects, and collaboration.
+- **Workspace:** A centralized environment for managing resources, projects, and collaboration.
-- **Lakehouse**: A unified storage solution combining data lakes and warehouses for scalable analytics.
+- **Lakehouse:** A unified storage solution combining data lakes and warehouses for scalable analytics.
-- **Notebook**: An interactive document for writing, executing, and visualizing code, commonly used in data science and engineering.
+- **Notebook:** An interactive document for writing, executing, and visualizing code, commonly used in data science and engineering.
-- **Machine Learning Model**: The trained output of your data and algorithm, used to make predictions on new inputs.
+- **Machine Learning Model:** The trained output of your data and algorithm, used to make predictions on new inputs.
-- **MLflow**: An open-source platform integrated into Microsoft Fabric for managing the ML lifecycle: tracking experiments, parameters, metrics, and models.
+- **MLflow:** An open source platform integrated into Microsoft Fabric for managing the ML lifecycle: tracking experiments, parameters, metrics, and models.

 ## Getting Started with the Lab